Part 3: Metadata in ShotHub

 Metadata Output: Sharing Metadata from ShotHub

-The easiest way to provide metadata to others is by inviting them as viewers to your cloud projects to access your libraries online to find the information they are looking for.
-It’s your decision if they can only view or even upload their libraries as contributors to the project as well.
+The easiest way to provide metadata to others is by inviting them as external users to your cloud projects.
+External users can directly access your libraries online (in read-only mode) to find the information they are looking for.

 Livegrade Cloud Projects